 The three components of data science are critical to creating a powerful data science product, but user adoption and stakeholder buy-in requires strong communication and collaboration across teams.

 When implementing a data science product, the organization and employees involved with the impacted business process must trust that the model is performing as intended.
 Throughout the development process, it is imperative that the business stakeholders understand the assumptions made, why the model works the way it does, and be able to understand the key drivers of any decision output.
 Including stakeholders in the testing and validation results, communicating the features that are most important when making predictions will help stakeholders understand and trust the model.

 One of the most dangerous pitfalls a data scientist can encounter is to deliver a “black box” solution and just ask that the stakeholders trust their work.
 This almost always results in lack of adoption, and can also expose an organization to risk.
 A development process that is founded in communication and collaboration benefits the business, and can help the data science uncover business context that they did not originally hold - increasing the accuracy of the solution.

 Data science has been steadily growing for the past ten years and shows no signs of stopping; a recent Dice Report found that despite the pandemic, the demand for senior data scientists across healthcare, telecommunications, entertainment, banking, and insurance sectors increased by 32% in 2020.
 Reasons for this may include the desire to plan for economic downturns using predictive analytics such as machine learning, better pinpoint consumer needs with clustering algorithms or improve marketing strategies through data visualization.

 Domino Data Lab’s Enterprise MLOps platform strives to accelerate research, centralize infrastructure, expedite model deployment and increase collaboration in code-first data science teams.
-Watch a free demo to see how our platform works or trial it yourself.
+Watch a free demo to see how our platform works.